Dental Hygiene FAQ's

 A. Yes.
 Like other allied healthcare professionals, you may be exposed to infectious diseases.

-Dental and allied dental healthcare workers provide services in the oral cavity and came in contact with blood and saliva.
+Dental and allied dental healthcare workers provide services in the oral cavity and come in contact with blood and saliva.
 Proper procedures for radiation health/safety, sterilization, infection and disease control, and personal protection are taught throughout the Program and strictly enforced.

 17. Q. I must work while going to school.
 Is this possible?